sivkri/ImageColorAnalysis/README.md

 1. Open the file in the PAINT 3D and start painting as mentioned below.

 2. Select option -> 2D Shapes -> round shape -> Both line type and fill should be red for _stomata_ -> similarly do for the _pavement cells_ using yellow color -> save image in a new folder.

+Example files are attached in the rar format

 Save image file with the ending "dots.png" or "dots.jpg" (**file Extension** and **name ending** is much more important), since the next python file will look for this and start creating bash files.
 Warning: You should not work with original file received taken from microscope.